Boston343/TodoList/README.md

 ## Includes

 -   Mongoose
-    -   Connecting to local mongoose database
+    -   Connecting to MongoDB Atlas, as well as local (commented out)
     -   CRUD operations
 -   Express
     -   Using Express routing to dynamically render pages